brightnucleus/shortcodes/README.md

 The default implementation allows you to `add_context()` to the shortcode, which will then also be passed to the view to be rendered.

 This can be with a dependency injector, for example, to further prepare a shortcode with additional data after it has already been instantiated.

+## Using An External DI

+To use an external dependency injector with the default `Shortcode` implementation, you can pass an object to the `Shortcode::with_injector()` method that provides a `make( $class, $args )` method.

+You might need to provide an adapter to modify the `$args` argument as needed.

 ## Contributing